CINPLA/cinpla-base/README.md

 jupyter notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To have access to you data saved in expipe, you must let the system know where these project is stored by setting its path as an environment variable.
+To have access to you data saved in expipe, you must let the system know where this project is stored by setting its path as an environment variable.
 If you have admin access, in Windows, select `start-->Computer-->right-click-->Properties`.
-Then click on `Advanced settings-->Environment variables` and add this `New` variables:
+Then click on `Advanced settings-->Environment variables` and add this `New` variable:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 name: PROJECTNAME_PATH     variable: C:\path\to\projects\projectname
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~